DarkMorford/minecraft-twitchforge/README.md

 ## License

-TwitchForge is licensed according to the MIT license, which you can find in the LICENSE file.
+Please Wait is licensed according to the MIT license, which you can find in the LICENSE file.